projectacrn/acrn-hypervisor/doc/try.rst

 .. _Clear Linux: https://clearlinux.org

-ACRN development is currently supported on Apollo Lake Intel platforms, described in :ref:`hardware`.
-Follow the setup guides listed here:
+ACRN is supported on Apollo Lake and Kaby Lake Intel platforms, as described in :ref:`hardware`.

+Follow these getting started guides to give ACRN a try:

 .. toctree::
    :maxdepth: 1

-   ../getting-started/apl-nuc.rst
-   ../getting-started/up2.rst
-   ../getting-started/building-from-source.rst
+   getting-started/apl-nuc
+   getting-started/up2
+   getting-started/building-from-source